parse-community/docs/_includes/parse-server/database.md

 If you are planning to run MongoDB on your own infrastructure, we highly recommend using the [RocksDB Storage Engine](#using-mongodb--rocksdb).

+In order to allow for better scaling of your data layer, it is possible to direct queries to a mongodb secondary for read operations.
+See: XXXXX.

 ## Postgres

 The Posgres requirements for Parse Server are: